 1-1/2 ounces crushed pineapple, 2 ounces cream, 1/4 ounce shaved ice.
 Fill 12-ounce glass with rich milk.
 Shake, toss and serve.
 Charge 15 cents.

 2 ounces maple syrup, 2 ounces ice cream, 1 ounce plain cream.
 Mix, thoroughly, shake, then fill with milk and add a spray of mint.
-A slice of orange goes well here, but such addition is at the option of the dispenser.
+A slice of orange goes well here.

 2 ounces cream, 1 ounce chocolate syrup, 1/2 ounce orange syrup.
 Fill one-fourth of the glass with ice and add cream and syrups and milk enough to fill.